kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-in-production.md

 The queue has merely moved.

-## Virtual Threads Remove a Thread Limit, Not a Concurrency Limit
+## Virtual Threads Remove a Thread Limit, Not a Concurrency Limit { #thread-limit-vs-concurrency }

 Before virtual threads, the worker pool often served two purposes at once.